i2000s/en/notebooks/SystemAdmin.md

 More details can be found in the [post-installation setting](https://github.com/AdnanHodzic/displaylink-debian/blob/master/post-install-guide.md).

 Once everything is working, after every boot, you just need to run `two` on a terminal to enable the second monitor, or run `one` to switch back to one monitor display setting.
+A problem with audio may have not yet been solved with the dock's DisplayLink driver.

 ## Using LVM and btrfs filesystem to partition disks
 LVM is a good partition and logical volume management tool to organize disk space, especially for the cases that one Linux directory is spanned onto two physical disks or is to be extended to extra disks in the future.